axe312ger/metalsmith-sharp/README.md

 ## Usage

 Just use it as regular Metalsmith plugin.
+If your environment does not support the import syntax, see further below.

 ```js
 import Metalsmith from 'metalsmith'